Skip to content

 INSERT INTO user (id, name, email) VALUES (6, 'Frank', 'frank@example.com')

-Through the above examples, we can see how the saveOrUpdate series methods perform batch update or insert operations at the Service layer, along with their corresponding SQL statements.
-These methods provide efficient data operations, allowing updates or inserts based on different conditions.
+Through the examples above, you can see how the saveOrUpdate series methods perform batch update and insert operations at the Service layer, along with their corresponding SQL statements.
+These methods provide efficient data operations, allowing you to update or insert records based on different conditions.

 remove